SparkleMalone/Terra_Introduction/README.md

 # Visualize your AOI
 ggplot(data = global) +geom_sf()
 ```
-We will use TerraClimate, a dataset of high-spatial resolution (1/24°, ~4-km) monthly climate and climatic water balance for global terrestrial surfaces from 1958–2015.
+We will use TerraClimate, a dataset of high-spatial resolution (1/24°, ~4-km) monthly climate and climatic water balance for global terrestrial surfaces from 1958–2015 (Abatzoglou, 2018).

-Abatzoglou, J., Dobrowski, S., Parks, S. et al. TerraClimate, a high-resolution global dataset of monthly climate and climatic water balance from 1958–2015.
-Sci Data 5, 170191 (2018). https://doi.org/10.1038/sdata.2017.191

 Download climate data using the library climateR for the AOI.
 For this exercise we will use climate normals, multi-decadal averages for climate variables like temperature and precipitation.
 They provide a baseline that allows us to understand the location’s average condition.